AIID-Trend-Analysis-Project/AIID-Trend-Analysis/README.md

-# Trends within Ai Journalism: An algorithmic analysis of how sentiment in reporting has changed over time
+# Trends within AI Journalism: An algorithmic analysis of how reporting has changed over time

 by Steven Shen, Yuxuan Chen, Shyam Sivasubramanian from George Washington University